asokolsky/asokolsky.github.io/proxmox/unifi.md

 ## UniFi Controller Ports

-This is not exhaustive list.
+This is not an exhaustive list.

 Incoming traffic: